workfloworchestrator/orchestrator-core/docs/workshops/beginner/overview.md

        hierarchy of products, product blocks, fixed inputs and resource types is used to create product subscriptions for customers.
      * **Database migration**
-      Use the orchestrator to create a Alembic database migration based on the created products and product blocks.
+      Use the orchestrator to create an Alembic database migration based on the domain models that describe the created products and product blocks.
 * **Create User and User Group workflows**
   For both the User And User Group products a set of create, modify and terminate workflows will be created.
 The use of input forms is explained